Type 2 Diabetes Information

 - Bacterial and fungal skin conditions

 Tampa General Hospital physicians can diagnose and treat all types of diabetes.
 A multispecialty team of physicians, endocrinologists, and other specialists work together to determine what combination of diet, exercise, and medication will best alleviate a person’s type 2 diabetes symptoms and reduce the likelihood of long-term complications.
-For our commitment to outstanding patient care, we have been named one of America’s Best Hospitals for Diabetes & Endocrinology–one of the top 3 in Florida and #36 in the US–by U.S. News & World Report in 2020-2021.
+For our commitment to outstanding patient care, we are recognized as one of the nation's best hospitals and highest ranked in Florida for Diabetes & Endocrinology by U.S. News & World Report in 2021-2022.
 To find a physician to treat your diabetes, click here.